Caledonian Railway lines to Edinburgh: The Wilsontown and Tarbrax branches

 The Caledonian Railway had been conceived as a simple inter-city line conveying long distance and local passengers and goods.
 However the iron works of the Monklands district were developing strongly, and there was a huge demand for coal and iron ore to feed the process.
 Early railways in the west of Scotland had been constructed to serve the mines and the iron works, but the demand for new railway connections to new and existing mines was strong in this period.

 There had long been iron working at Wilsontown, and the Wilsontown, Morningside and Coltness Railway had opened in 1845 to serve the industry.
-Now new mineral fields were being developed in the area south of the earlier line, and the Caledonian Railway obtained Parliamentary authorisation on 21 July 1859 to build a branch line from the Carstairs to Edinburgh line from a junction near Auchengray.
+Now new mineral fields were being developed in the area south of the earlier line, and the Caledonian Railway obtained authorisation in the Caledonian Railway Wilsontown Branches Act 1859 (22 & 23 Vict. c. iii) on 21 July 1859 to build a branch line from the Carstairs to Edinburgh line from a junction near Auchengray.
 It opened in 1860.

 Shale oil was being exploited in the area at the time; this required refining to extract the oil from the solid mineral, and a works had been established at Tarbrax.
 The Caledonian built a short branch to the works was opened at the end of 1863 or the beginning of 1864.

 Several short extensions were opened in 1869 to collieries off the Wilsontown branch, and to South Cobbinshaw Colliery off the Tarbrax branch.